biologbook/GEDO/README.md

 # 📂 Structure of the repository
 - docs/TUTORIAL.html : Quarto edited file which run analysis, show code execution, and show figures.
 - R/functions_article.R : functions for computing module matrices with all methods exepts GEDO, and ton run comparison analyses.
 - R/GEDO.R : not provided in this repository.
 Contain functions necessary to run GEDO algorithm.
 This script can be shared upon request to the authors, and under certain conditions.
+It must be placed in the R/ folder.
 - scripts/GEDO_toy_example.R : script which run GEDO on random values generated directly in the script, and plot a heatmap.
 - scripts/compute_GEDO.qmd : Mardown Quarto to run GEDO and get figures.